Investigation: Homeless Man Dies After being Stabbed and Mauled by Dogs at Perris Hill Park in San Bernardino

 The Columbus Dispatch reported earlier today (paywall) about court filings that are still inaccessible to the public on the Pickaway County Common Pleas website.
 After his dogs attacked Kimberlee and her dog last October, one of his pit bulls -- Apollo presumably -- was declared "dangerous."
 In December, Withers was cited for not complying with the dangerous dog restrictions.
 He was also cited twice in May 2024 for violating Ohio's dangerous dog laws -- failure to confine and failure to register.

-The lawsuit filed by the condominium association against Withers in April 2024, states there had been problems with "Apollo" and "Echo" dating back to 2015 (which doesn't square with these dogs being puppies in 2017).1 In November 2023, the association revoked the owners' right to keep the dogs at the condo.
-According to the Dispatch, in 2015, 2017, 2020 and twice in 2021, the association sent notices to the Withers warning them to keep their dogs on leashes when outside, as required by the HOA.
+The lawsuit filed by the condominium association against Withers in April 2024, states there had been problems with multiple dogs from the Withers home dating back to 2015.1 In November 2023, the association revoked the owners' right to keep two specific dogs, Apollo and Echo, at the condo.
+According to the Dispatch, in 2015, 2017, 2020, and twice in 2021 the association sent notices to the Withers warning them to keep their dogs on leashes when outside as required by the HOA rules.

 After the seventh warning, the association began fining Withers and his mother, who owns the condo.
-The two ignored the fines.
-In March 2024, Apollo bit a person visiting the complex, leading the association to file the April lawsuit to terminate the Withers' right to keep the dogs and to seek unpaid fines and court fees.
-The Withers claimed their dogs had been provoked and refused to cooperate with authorities.
-Adam Withers requested a jury trial to resolve the issues, which is set for November 20.
+By the time the termination notice was sent, the pair of pit bulls had engaged in multiple altercations with people and dogs.
+Apollo had killed at least one dog, and Echo had attacked a person, prompting the April 2024 lawsuit.
+Withers claimed their dogs had been provoked and refused to cooperate with authorities.
+Adam Withers requested a jury trial to resolve the issues, which was set for November 20.

 The lawsuit filed by Kimberlee Black came in September 2024, about a year after she and her dog, "Nemo" were attacked by Apollo.
 Nemo was killed in the attack.
-Kimberlee sued Withers and the other residents of his Kildow Court home, The Reserve at Ashton Village Condominium Association, and Towne Properties Asset Management Company.
-Since her lawsuit has been filed, resident Jo Echelbarger and a third dog have been killed by the Withers' two dangerous pit bulls, Apollo and Echo.
+Kimberlee sued Withers and the other residents of the their Kildow Court home, The Reserve at Ashton Village Condominium Association, and Towne Properties Asset Management Company.
+Since her lawsuit has been filed, resident Jo Echelbarger and a third dog have been killed by the Withers' two vicious pit bulls, Apollo and Echo.

 Involuntary Manslaughter